Biological pest control

 Afriflora Sher brings … sustainability

-Sustainability (planet, people and profit) is one of the core values for Afriflora Sher.
-The roses are cultivated in natural conditions re-created in metal greenhouses featuring plastic decking.
+Sustainability (of the planet, of people and of profitably) is one of the core values of Afriflora Sher.
+Our roses are cultivated under natural conditions in metal greenhouses featuring plastic decking.
 Afriflora Sher does its utmost to use the natural conditions as effectively as possible.

-Materials are always reused.
-For example, the bins in which the roses are transported.
-And if Afriflora Sher no longer uses specific material, they check if it is useful elsewhere in the economy.
+Materials are always reused – for example, the trays in which the roses are transported.
+If Afriflora Sher no longer needs certain materials, we check to see if they aren’t needed elsewhere in the economy.

 This way Afriflora Sher contributes to sustainability in the region.